riceissa/immune-book/README.md

 Also, you will need to install the `anki` Python Pip package.
 To do this, you can run `python3 -m pip install -U anki`.

+Note also that for now, the scripts (in particular, `media.py`) only work if the Anki deck was exported using the "Support older Anki versions (slower/larger files)" option.

 First download the `.apkg` file into the main directory, and name it `immune.apkg`.
 Then run the following commands:

 ```bash